TszYukLo/Mobile-Computing-and-Application-Development-Course/README.md

 These assignment are built with starter code given as materials.

-Specification in Assignment 1:
+Specification in Assignment 1 (FabPasscode):
 This is a mini game to guess the pass code to show the hidden image.
 Score: 100/100:

-Specification in Assignment 2:
+Specification in Assignment 2 (CUSweetSpot-Starter):
 This is a sweet review app to store edited reviews.
 The images are removed due to copyright reserved by CUHK.
 Score: 100/100:

-Specification in Assignment 3:
+Specification in Assignment 3 (FloweryCampus-Starter):
 This is a map app to locate flowers inside the CUHK Campus.
 The images are removed due to copyright reserved by CUHK.
 Score: 100/100: